The Ixora plant has been used in the landscape and ornamental plant of South and Central Florida for decades.

 Also available is a dwarf Ixora plant perfect for growing in pots.

 Ixora Plant Care

 Ixoras like a lot of water.
 They are woody plants and develop a strenuous root system which must be satisfied with adequate moisture.

 They are acid-loving plants.
 They grow best in a acidic, rich, well-drained soil.
-If the soil pH is or becomes alkaline, leaves turn yellow and then need an application or two of chelated iron.
+If the soil pH is or becomes alkaline, leaves turn yellow and then need an application or two of a chelated iron supplement for plants.

 Since these are heavy-blooming plants, feed with one of the complete liquid foliar fertilizers every four to six weeks from spring through fall.

-Temperatures is the 70’s in the summer and not below 60 degrees in the winter indoors.
+Temperatures are in the 70’s in the summer and not below 60° degrees in the winter indoors.